+The regional freight-significant network is a system of truck-allowed routes that are used for regional data analysis purposes and is not promoted as truck routes in the same way that officially state-designated truck routes are.
 The primary purpose of developing the regional freight-significant network is to facilitate performance monitoring.
 For example, congestion can be measured on the freight significant network and compared to that of the overall region.
 Similar comparisons can be made for pavement condition, bridge condition, or safety.
-The regional freight-significant network is shown in Figure 2.8.
+The regional freight-significant network is shown in Figure 2.2.
+Additional information on the components of the regional freight-significant network are provided in Table 2.1 and detailed maps are provided in Appendix B.